-Ng Mui is said to have been one of the legendary Five Elders—survivors of the destruction of the Shaolin Temple by the Qing Dynasty.
-The only female of the Five, she is said to have been a master variously of the Shaolin martial arts, the Wudang martial arts, and Yuejiaquan, the family style of Yue Fei.
-She is also credited as the founder of the martial arts Wǔ Méi Pài.
+Ng Mui is said to have been a master variously of the Shaolin martial arts, the Wudang martial arts, and Yuejiaquan; The family style of Yue Fei.
+She is also credited as the founder of the martial arts Wǔ Méi Pài (Ng Mui style), Wing Chun Kuen, Dragon style, White Crane, and Five-Pattern Hung Kuen

 "In 1701 a Buddhist nun by the name of Ng Mui created a system of Kung Fu in China.
 Watching a snake and crane fight inspired her.
 As the snake attacked with direct, straight attacks, the crane responded with evasive movements.
 The style of self-defense that she created is very effective and today it has become the most practiced style of Kung Fu in the world."